The Best Pet-Safe Indoor Houseplants for Cats and Dogs

 If you’re looking for a low-maintenance houseplant that can survive in most conditions in your home while also not harming your pet, consider the Boston fern.
 Like most true ferns, the Boston fern is safe for both dogs and cats while also purifying your home’s air.

-Care: Caring for a Boston fern is relatively easy, as it requires indirect or partial light and the occasional misting.
-It’s great for open spaces as well as bathrooms or even shaded porches.[2]
+Care: Caring for Boston ferns is relatively easy, as they require indirect or partial light and the occasional misting.
+They’re great for open spaces, bathrooms, or shaded porches.

 Bottle palm